itexussoft/docker-manual/README.md

-# Continuous deployment with Docker
+# Continuous Deployment with Docker

 In this manual we will deploy sample rails app (backed w/ PostgreSQL) on EC2 instance using:
 - [Circle CI](https://circleci.com/) - a continuous intgration tool,